-The Health and Accident Limited Student Insurance Plan offered by a Park University selected provider is mandatory for all full-time residential students, student-athletes, students enrolled in the nursing program and international students.
+The Health and Accident Limited Student Insurance Plan offered by a Park University selected provider is mandatory for all full-time residential students, student-athletes, students enrolled in the nursing program and international students with F-1 student visas.
 In addition to limited health coverage, the policy includes repatriation coverage for all policyholders.